sambatriste/netty-wiki-translation/Forked-Tomcat-Native.md

 $ ./new-fork 1.1.29
 ```

-Will create a new branch called `1.1.29`, which contains a mavenized tcnative fork.
-Please note that the fork does not contain any patches that will change the main source code of tcnative.
+will create a new branch called `1.1.29`, which contains a mavenized fork of `tcnative-1.1.29`.
+Please note that the fork does not contain any patches that will change the main source code of `tcnative`.
 You will probably want to cherry-pick some commits from other branches that were patched already.

 ## Using `netty-tcnative` to accelerate SSL performance